 Part-II (Registration after the commencement of production)

-The registration under MSME enables the business entity to obtain certain privileges during post-operative period such as concessions in power tariff etc. The certificate is not mandatory and it can also be applied once the unit starts production.
+The registration under MSME enables the business entity to obtain certain privileges during the post-operative period such as concessions in power tariff etc. The certificate is not mandatory and it can also be applied once the unit starts production.
 The Registration is to be obtained under either of the categories by filing Part I or Part II as the case may be.

 - it must be checked that the unit has obtained all the necessary clearances/licenses whether they are statutory or administrative. e.g. drug license from the drug control board, NOC from Pollution Control Board, if required etc.